 According to many scholars, the significance and the depth of the word Tajir are more than the word Entrepreneur so it is better to use the word Tajir because the word is not limited in its value system.
 The first rule of business is to practice this essential principle: The belief that Allah will give you the best if you put in the work.

-Success and achievements in business come to those who have a clear vision of their dreams, those make every effort towards it and do what it takes to next level or heights of success.
+The Story of Abdul Rahman Bin ‘Auf: Success and achievements in business come to those who have a clear vision of their dreams, those make every effort towards it and do what it takes to the next level or heights of success.
 Here we are going to discuss the story of a successful business, wealth, and charity of Abdul Rahman Bin ‘Auf (R.A).

 Hazrat Abdul Rahman bin Auf was 6 times richer than the Bill Gates.
 So how he started his business?
 Let me tell you.
 His privileged background was common knowledge as he was the son of a successful businessman, ‘Auf Bin ‘Abd ‘Awf.

 He was known as a business sensation; his father saw his abilities early when he had taken him out for his business conferences.
 It didn’t take much time that he became the most successful entrepreneur of his time.

 When Abdul Rahman (RA) arrived in Madina after migration, he had left all his wealth back in Makkah and he had no money at all, so He had to start from the beginning or we could say that start from scratch.
 In 622 AD, Almost 70 Muslims migrated to Madina with their families.

 It was a summer season.
 In Madina, they stayed with the Ansar in their houses, until they could arrange for their own homes.
 Abdul Rahman (RA) was paired up with Sa’ad Bin Ar-Rabi’ah (RA).
 He was one of the well-off men of Madina.